defense-cr/defense/README.md

 ## Contributing & Development

-Contributions are welcome!
+Contributions are welcome.
 Make sure to check the existing issues (including the closed ones) before requesting a feature, reporting a bug or opening a pull requests.

 ### Getting started